regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 }
 ```

-Either upload this file to IPFS or simply convert this file to a JSON string, and then either the hash or JSON string can be used in the following section as "metadata".
+Upload this file to IPFS, and then use the IPFS hash in the following section as "metadata".

 ### Create Proposal